Committee calls for new police code of ethics and integrity

 - Diversity has for too long been given lip service but not acted upon in the police service and the law should be changed to allowed for positive action.

-The Rt Hon Keith Vaz MP said:
+Rt Hon Keith Vaz MP, Chair of the Home Affairs Committee, said:

 "Broken systems of accountability and a patchwork of police standards and training, have allowed a minority of police officers to get away with corruption and incompetence which is blighting an otherwise excellent service with dedicated officers.
 The recent allegations of police spying on the Lawrence family and the bugging of Duwayne Brooks, and other activities of undercover officers have shocked the public.